Challenging Times: Notable events

 The 1997 final was notable for its controversial ending.
 DCU led 175 to UL's 170.
 Myers began to ask the final question: "He was born in Australia in 1902, of Irish parents..."
-The DCU captain buzzed in and answered "Ned Kelly" as the buzzer sounded to mark the end.
+A DCU contestant buzzed in and answered "Ned Kelly" as the buzzer sounded to mark the end.
 An incorrect answer would mean a five-point penalty and a tie-break, but Myers ruled that the quiz had ended before the incorrect answer was given, and thus DCU won 175–170.
 (The controversial question actually referred to the writer Francis Stuart.)